BenAyedJr08/minecraft-jukebox/README.md

 # Important

-Initially, the assembly had all the components including the electronics and how they are assembled, but the file was exceeding the limit and couldn't be uploaded to github so I removed them from the assembly.
+Initially, the assembly had all the components including the electronics and how they are assembled, but the file was exceeding the limit and couldn't be uploaded to github so I removed them.